Genetic Testing and Counseling

 Genetic testing options

 Preconception genetic screening

 Many couples are carriers of inherited conditions or genetic disorders and simply don't know it.
 Carriers are usually healthy, but have a risk of passing on a genetic condition to their children.
 Preconception carrier screening can help determine whether you carry inherited health conditions that you might pass on to a child.
 Knowing this information before you get pregnant can make a difference in your family's health and well-being.
-The results of these tests are discussed with you by a genetic counselor, who can explain if you or your partner are carriers and what that means for a baby.
+A genetic counselor will discuss the results of these tests with you and explain if you or your partner are carriers and what that means for a baby.